South Sea Company: Trading more debt for equity

 The 1719 scheme was a distinct success from the government's perspective, and they sought to repeat it.
 Negotiations took place between Aislabie and Craggs for the government and Blunt, Cashier Knight and his assistant and Caswell.
 Janssen, the Sub Governor and Deputy Governor were also consulted but negotiations remained secret from most of the company.
 News from France was of fortunes being made investing in Law's bank, whose shares had risen sharply.
 Money was moving around Europe, and other flotations threatened to soak up available capital (two insurance schemes in December 1719 each sought to raise £3 million).

 Plans were made for a new scheme to take over most of the unconsolidated national debt of Britain (£30,981,712) in exchange for company shares.
 Annuities were valued as a lump sum necessary to produce the annual income over the original term at an assumed interest of 5%, which favoured those with shorter terms still to run.
 The government agreed to pay the same amount to the company for all the fixed-term repayable debt as it had been paying before, but after seven years the 5% interest rate would fall to 4% on both the new annuity debt and also that assumed previously.
-After the first year, the company was to give the government £3 million in four quarterly installments.
+After the first year, the company was to give the government £3 million in four quarterly instalments.
 New stock would be created at a face value equal to the debt, but the share price was still rising and sales of the remaining stock, i.e. the excess of the total market value of the stock over the amount of the debt, would be used to raise the government fee plus a profit for the company.
 The more the price rose in advance of conversion, the more the company would make.
 Before the scheme, payments were costing the government £1.5 million per year.

 In summary, the total government debt in 1719 was £50 million: